Childhood Obesity is a serious concern for you and your child.

 *High Cholesterol Levels

-High cholesterol can lead to high blood pressure.
+High cholesterol can lead to high blood pressure and heart disease.

 If children get it young, there is a chance that it will narrow their arteries and accumulate plaque in them.

 Hence, this may result in heart conditions or stroke in later life.

 Consuming unhealthy food, rich in salt and oil, can easily increase your cholesterol and blood pressure levels.